Peter Roche (sculptor): Selected performances with Linda Buis

-1979 You are Invited to be Accepted Although a solo performance by Roche, it is notable for the first appearance of Buis.
+1979 You are Invited to be Accepted.
+Although a solo performance by Roche, it is notable for the first appearance of Buis.
 She appears with Roche in a photo pinned to the wall in the room in which Roche had isolated himself for two days to complete his performance.
 The photo of Roach bandaged and bleeding in front of this double portrait was taken by Buis.

-1979 Get The Fuck Out, Got To Get Out Auckland University.
-One of the first performances by Roche and Buis was a one hour 'improvisation with a continual changing of acceptance and rejection of roles and identities.’
+1979 Get The Fuck Out, Got To Get Out, Auckland University.
+One of the first performances by Roche and Buis was a one-hour 'improvisation with a continual changing of acceptance and rejection of roles and identities.’

-1979 Oh Shit No, On The Contrary Grafton Arts Centre, Auckland.
+1979 Oh Shit No, On The Contrary, Grafton Arts Centre, Auckland.
 The performance included a looped film showing Buis being ‘slapped in the face, while she and Roche made comments about each other (one present in person and one on tape).’
 This work was repeated at the RKS gallery along with Buis and Roche ‘repetitively raising a hand in a frustrated gesture of greeting.’

 1980 Street Piece (with Linda Buis).
 Performed in Queen Street Auckland.
 Buis and Roche ‘separately and repeatedly crisscrossed the busy road.’

 1980 Auckland Festival Liaison Real Pictures Buis and Roche stood on opposite sides of a camera which ‘the person facing the camera walked up to it and turned it 180 degrees to focus on the other person in the distance, who then repeated the sequence.’
-Roche and Buis also made a clothed version homage of the Marina Abromovic Ulay doorway piece in which members of the audience had to squeeze between the bodies of the two performers to enter the room.
-Roche and Buis were able to see a live performance by Marina Abramovic and Ulay in Christchurch at ANZART in 1981.
+Roche and Buis also made a clothed version homage of the Marina Abramovic—Ulay doorway piece in which members of the audience had to squeeze between the bodies of the two performers to enter the room.
+Roche and Buis were able to see a live performance by Abramovic and Ulay in Christchurch at ANZART in 1981.